One, Two, or Three Axis Laser Interferometer Displacement Measurement System

 To avoid ground loops, the case of the 10780 should NOT be connected to anything - use insulating "hardware" to secure it to the optical table or whatever.
 The 10780 originally comes with rectangular black plastic insulators, but these often have a habit of disappearing after awhile.
 Nylon washers with Nylon screws work just as well.

 There may be a gain trim-pot accessible on the top of the 10780 (B version and higher).
 If response is erratic, it can be adjusted.
 Usually they can be turned all the way up.
 If that results in instability, just back off until it quiets down.
 If the optical receiver is a 10780A, the gain adjustment is internal.
 Normally, these do not need adjustment.
-Regardless, it will probably be fine without adjustment but if the laser locks (READY on solid) but there is no output (or signal LED) on the 10780, the gain may be set too low.
-Check the REF signal from the laser either with a scope or the REF readout on µMD1 to confirm that it is actually locking correctly.
+Regardless, it will probably be fine without adjustment.
+However, if the laser locks (READY on solid) but there is no output (or signal LED) on the 10780, the gain may be set too low.
+(Though more likely, the alignment needs tweeking.) check the REF signal from the laser either with a scope or the REF readout on µMD1 to confirm that it is actually locking correctly.
 Around 100-120 µW should be sufficient for the laser to lock; the 10780 requires under 10 µW to produce a valid signal.
-Also, if you have a 10780F or 10780U instead of a 10780A/B/C, it has no lens and no polarizer so there would be no signal unless the laser power were higher and a linear polarizer at 45 degrees was added in front of the optical window.
+Also, if you have a 10780F or 10780U with a black or silver fiber connector instead of a lens instead of a 10780A/B/C, it has no lens and no polarizer so there may be no signal unless the laser power were higher and a linear polarizer at 45 degrees was added in front of the optical window.
+See the notes below.

 "TP" is the single pin via a feed-through used to monitor signal level during interferometer alignment.
 Its output is non-linear, being compressed at the upper end with strong inputs.
 Monitoring it with a DMM or scope is useful during interferometer alignment.